- Are you getting married?

 If you intend to enter into a pre-marital agreement, hire counsel and complete the agreement before you book the reception, buy the dress or register for your gifts.
 Make this the priority.

 Like wills or estate planning many find very negative connotations to entering into a pre-marital agreement.
-See this as an opportunity to plan the ideal separation while you are in love.
-Insure the love!
+See this as an opportunity to plan the ideal separation while you are still in love.
+Understand that Pre-nuptial agreements are meant to only be

 Colorado is a no fault State for divorce.
-These are not agreements to hold your spouse to unreasonable promises or agree to punitive terms in case there is a divorce when your spouse does something wrong.
+These are not agreements to hold your spouse to unreasonable promises or agree to punitive terms in case there is a divorce.
+These are also not the proper tool to pre-determine custody matters for

 While “pre-nups” are traditionally considered to occur prior to the marriage, parties may also enter into post- marital agreements after they marry to determine any division of assets or debts if they were to divorce at a later date.